 How Does Flea Powder Work on Carpets?

 Flea powder is an effective flea killer.
 It’s easy to brush this into the carpet.
-As soon as the flea makes an encounter with the flea powder, the ingredients cause them to become dehydrated.
+As soon as the flea makes encounter with the flea powder, the ingredients cause them to become dehydrated.
 Before vacuuming the powder, we recommend that you leave it down for at least 1 hour.

 How to Get Rid of Flea Eggs on Carpet?